walmartlabs/concord-website/docs/plugins/ansible.md

 ## Output Variables

-The `ansible` task can export a list of variable names from the Ansible execution back to the Concord process context with the `outVars` parameters
+The `ansible` task can export a list of variable names from the Ansible execution back to the Concord process context with the `outVars` parameters.

 The Ansible playbook can use the `register` or `set_fact` statements to make the variable available: